Employees are working hard for more than just the money – they want to know what you’re bringing to the table.

 As more employees seek employment opportunities that fit into their lifestyle, it’s going to take more than just a six-figure salary to find qualified candidates.
 If you’re hoping to find and keep the best talent out there, you’ll need to take a hard look at what you’re bringing to the table.That’s why employee benefits are becoming the next big battleground in the war on talent.

 The term ‘employee benefits’ can cover a number of different things.
-Everything from health insurance to unlimited PTO fall under the umbrella term.
+Often part of a company's compensation and benefits program, everything from health insurance to unlimited PTO fall under the umbrella term.
 In order to get a better understanding of what counts as an employee benefit, we first need to define it.

 Employee benefits are the various types of non-wage compensation that employers provide to employees in addition to their regular wages or salary options.
 These are often included in a job offer and can be used as a way to attract and retain top talent.